Skip to main content

 Access Classroom Management

-From your dashboard, navigate to Manage Classrooms or click Add Classroom
+From your dashboard, scroll to the Your Classrooms section and click Create Classroom

 2